haroldtreen/haroldtreen.github.io/projects.md

 - Built out of a hope to quickly find nearby people up to interesting things in the **now**.

 ##### Written with: *NodeJS, Javascript*
-{% include info-icons.html github="haroldtreen/query-nownownow" npm="package/query-nownownow" %}
+{% include info-icons.html github="haroldtreen/query-nownownow" npm="query-nownownow" %}

 ---